hirrolot/interface99/README.md

  - Besides `VCALL`, you also have `VCALL_OBJ`, `VCALL_SUPER`, and `VCALL_SUPER_OBJ`.
 They all serve a different purpose; for more information, please refer to [their documentation](#vcall_).
  - Remember that your virtual function can accept literally any parameters, even without `self`, so you can invoke them as `obj.vptr->foo(...)` as well.
+ - If you want to call an interface function on some concrete type, just write `VTABLE(T, Iface).foo(...)`.

 Congratulations, this is all you need to know to write most of the stuff!